 10. AVOID MISSING OUT ON LOCAL CUISINE

-The Corsican gastronomy is unique and might not be what you could expect from a Mediterranean destination.
+The Corsican gastronomy is unique, and might not be what you’d expect from a Mediterranean destination.

 Although rich in local fish and seafood, it abounds with hearty, mountain dishes that used to sustain pastoral communities inhabiting higher altitudes in the past.
 Wild boar served as a fragrant stew is the island’s staple, but you will also find other meat-based specialities such as veal with olives, lamb casserole, or traditional charcuterie.